Slate fragments

 In the morning

 Saint-Geniès, halfway between Sarlat and Montignac-Lascaux, has incredible charm.
-With its ochre stone houses with traditional slate roofs, it will enchant you as you stroll through the heart of the village.
+With its ochre stone houses and traditional slate roofs, it will captivate you as you stroll through the heart of the village.

 The ideal route is to follow the village loop : in 3km, it takes you on a journey of discovery through the wonders of the village.

 Feeling peckish?
-The shopkeepers of Salignac-Eyvigues and the market vendors (Tuesday mornings) will be happy to treat you.
-The village restaurant also offers a nice menu and a very nice terrace!
+The merchants of Salignac-Eyvigues and the market vendors (Tuesday mornings) will be happy to serve you.
+The village restaurant also offers a nice menu and a very pleasant terrace!

 and will touch your heart.
 As a grand finale, you can end the day at the Eyrignac Gardens bathed in the soft light of the setting sun.